jackclarke96/AoC-2023/04/part2/readme.md

 ## Data Structures

-Will update the cardStruct to track number of copies of each card
+Will update the `cardStruct` from [part 1](../part1/readme.md) to track the number of copies of each card
 ```go
 type cardStruct struct {
 	winningNumbers cardNumbers